Skip to main content

 Application and Admission

-Applicants will be able to begin submitting applications for the Post Baccalaureate Leveling Program starting October 1st.
-Instructions on how to submit applications will be included in the application packet.
-Applications will be due January 17, 2025.
+Applications for the Post Baccalaureate Leveling Program are now open.
+Applicants can access the application packet by clicking on the link.
+Application Packet Instructions on how to submit the applications are included in the application packet.
+Applications are due January 17 and applicants will receive an admissions decision by the first week of March.
 Individuals accepted into the program would begin the program the following fall semester.
 Once all the applications are submitted, the admissions committee will begin their review for admittance to the Post-Baccalaureate Leveling Program for the subsequent academic year.
 The following components will be required before the due date when applications are submitted:

 • 3 LETTERS OF RECOMMENDATION: Applicants choose their letter writers, however letter writers should speak to your communication (written and oral), critical thinking, independent learning, and interpersonal skills.